elmitt/elmitt.github.io/_posts/2020-09-12-first_post.md

-# Starting this blog with...embeding images in Jupyter style notebooks
+# Starting this blog with...embedding images in Jupyter style notebooks

 Here are a few ways I know: